alicia6174/Kaggle-Whats-Cooking/Project.md

 $$\textrm{Score}(k) = \frac{\sum_{i=1}^k \lambda_i}{\sum_{i=1}^{6714} \lambda_i}$$
 where $\lambda_i$s are the eigenvalues which satisfy $\lambda_1 \geq \lambda_2 \geq \ldots \geq \lambda_{6714}$.
 This grapf of score versus number of eigenvalues shows that $1000$ corresponds to the score of $90$.
 <center> <img src="./pictures/Score.pdf" width="80%" /> </center>
-Finally we multiply the training data matrix by this matrix composed of the top $1000$ eigenvectors to obtain the reduced training data matrix.
+Finally we multiplied the training data matrix by this matrix composed of the top $1000$ eigenvectors to obtain the reduced training data matrix.
+Each feature had been normalized and rounded to the second decimal.
 $$
 \begin{bmatrix}
 \quad & \quad & \quad & \quad \\